 All courses offered by the English Department include composition.
 In courses providing a fourth conf/rec hour, the teacher will use the fourth hour for instructional purposes.
-The CUNY ASSESSMENT TEST IN WRITING and CUNY ASSESSMENT TEST IN READING are required before registering for an English course.
-A student may not register for ENG 11 unless he or she has passed both the CUNY Writing and the CUNY Reading Assessment Tests.
 A student who has completed the semester's work but has failed the same noncredit course (e.g., ENG 1 or 2) twice, may choose not to take the same course a third time.
 The student may choose to report to the Department of English Office so that he or she may be placed in a rigorous tutorial program.